ranahamdy1/programming_notes/README.md

 - **Description:** Implementation and usage of APIs in Dart.

 ## 7. Design Patterns
-- **Description:** This section is currently in progress.
+- **Description:** This section is currently in progress🚀.
 It will include explanations and implementations of various design patterns.
 - **Explanation File:** `design_patterns.md`
 - **Code Location:** `design_patterns/` folder (currently under development)